-The Company has recently started mapping the geology of the Gabbs Project and prospecting for additional mineral occurrences on the Gabbs Project.
-No results have been reported from this program as of yet.
+In addition, the Company has re-mapped the geology of the Gabbs Project and prospected for additional mineral occurrences on the Gabbs Project.

 Gabbs Project Drilling

 Historical drilling at Gabbs generally extended to <100 m below surface, penetrating only the upper half of the interpreted mineralization, because the drilling was concentrated on the oxide mineralization.
 Also, depending on the historical operator and their metal focus, a significant proportion of drill hole samples were assayed for either copper or gold, not both metals.
 At the Sullivan Zone, historical drilling identified a near-surface, higher grade gold-copper layer measuring 30 m to 50 m in thickness, and 200 m long on section.
 This higher-grade layer was not "domained" for the 2021 Inferred Mineral Resource.